haram1506/steam-review-classify-pipeline/README.md

 The baseline approach uses a rule-based keyword search.

-* How it works: It goes through the text and gives it tags based on specific trigger words (i.e. "crash" > "Bug Report", "wish" > "Feature Request")
+* How does it work?
+It goes through the text and gives it tags based on specific trigger words (i.e. "crash" becomes "Bug Report", "wish" becomes "Feature Request")
-* Why it is Naive: It classifies text strictly based on the trigger word, and does not care about context.
-It therefore cannot handle negation or any implied intentions. ("No bugs" > "Bug Report" even if it is not.
+* How is it Naive?
+It classifies text strictly based on the trigger word, and does not care about context.
+It therefore cannot handle negation or any implied intentions. ("No bugs" becomes "Bug Report" even if it is not.
 "Fell through the floor" does not get caught as a "Bug Report" even if it is.)

 #### AI Pipeline
 In order to overcome the limitations with simply keyword matching, I implemented a Zero-Shot classification pipeline using the Hugging Face `transformers` library.
 This approach ensures that reviews can be classified with context in mind, going from simple pattern matching to a natural language inference task.